2nd virus vaccine shows overwhelming success in U.S. tests

 Another important message: Additional vaccines that work in different ways are still in testing — and despite the promising news about Moderna's and Pfizer's shots, more volunteers are needed for those studies.

+Stocks opened higher on the news on Wall Street.
+Moderna was likely to hit an all-time high.
+Markets in Asia and Europe were up sharply as well.

-Moderna’s vaccine is being studied in 30,000 volunteers who received either the real thing or a dummy shot.
-On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers' second shot — and only five of the illnesses occurred among people given the real vaccine.
+Moderna's vaccine is being studied in 30,000 volunteers who received either the real thing or a dummy shot.
+On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers' second dose, and they discovered all but five illnesses occurred in participants who got the placebo.

 The study is continuing, and Moderna acknowledged the protection rate might change as more COVID-19 infections are detected.
 Also, it's too soon to know how long protection lasts.
 Both cautions apply to Pfizer's vaccine as well.